 Prolonged use of opioid analgesics during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.

-Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting, diarrhea and failure to gain weight.
+Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting, diarrhea, and failure to gain weight.
 The onset, duration, and severity of neonatal opioid withdrawal syndrome vary based on the specific opioid used, duration of use, timing and amount of last maternal use, and rate of elimination of the drug by the newborn.
-Observe newborns for symptoms of neonatal opioid withdrawal syndrome and manage accordingly [see WARNINGS].
+Observe newborns for symptoms of neonatal opioid withdrawal syndrome and manage accordingly (see WARNINGS).

 Labor or Delivery

 Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
 An opioid antagonist, such as naloxone, must be available for reversal of opioid-induced respiratory depression in the neonate.
-Butorphanol tartrate nasal solution is not recommended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
-Opioid analgesics, including butorphanol tartrate nasal solution, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
+Butorphanol tartrate nasal spray is not recommended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
+Opioid analgesics, including butorphanol tartrate nasal spray, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
 However, this effect is not consistent and may be offset by an increased rate of cervical dilation, which tends to shorten labor.
 Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression.

 Due to changes in clearance, the mean half-life of butorphanol is increased by 25% (to over 6 hours) in patients over the age of 65 years (see CLINICAL PHARMACOLOGY: Pharmacokinetics).
 Elderly patients may be more sensitive to the side effects of butorphanol.
-In clinical studies of butorphanol tartrate nasal solution, elderly patients had an increased frequency of headache, dizziness, drowsiness, vertigo, constipation, nausea and/or vomiting, and nasal congestion compared with younger patients.
+In clinical studies of butorphanol tartrate nasal spray, elderly patients had an increased frequency of headache, dizziness, drowsiness, vertigo, constipation, nausea and/or vomiting, and nasal congestion compared with younger patients.
 There are insufficient efficacy data for patients ≥ 65 years to determine whether they respond differently from younger patients.

-In general, use caution when selecting a dosage for an elderly patient, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.
+In general, use caution when selecting a dosage for an elderly patient, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy (see DOSAGE AND ADMINISTRATION).

 Clinical Trial Experience